divyapasa/Global_SuperStore/README.md

 **Charts used**

-Combo chart

-Waterfall chart

-Pie chart

-Map chart

-cluster column chart

-Fliters were created to interact with the dashboard
+Combo chart, Waterfall chart, Pie chart, Map chart, cluster column chart and fliters were created to interact with the dashboard.

 # Analysis